codatio/codat-docs/docs/introduction/webhooks/core-rules-webhooks.md

 | **408**, **420**, **429**, **460**, **502**, **503**, **504**, **522**, and **524** | Transient error or a timeout.
 Codat retries the webhook alert.                    |
 | Any other status code, including **400**                                            | Unrecoverable, no retry is attempted.                                             |

-## Alert retries
+## Retries

-Webhook alerts automatically retry a maximum of three times over a 2 minute period before failing permanently.
+Raised webhook events automatically retry a maximum of three times over a 2 minute period before failing permanently.
 The retry interval increases each time to a maximum of 60 seconds.

 To override the retry interval, include a [Retry-After header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) in your response.